mikavir/casa-quest/TESTING.md

 > [!NOTE]
 > Return back to the [README.md](README.md) file.

+> [!DISCLAIMER]
+> The addresses and usernames shown below are not associated with any individuals; they are random placeholder addresses used solely for testing purposes.
+User privacy and confidentiality have been maintained and strictly adhered to throughout the testing procedure.

 ## Code Validation
 ### HTML
 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.